 You’d do this by placing money on a player or players very close behind.
 It’s important to work out how much you could win by doing this and balance any wager against the odds of it all falling into place.

-Are there any golf betting systems?
+Are there any golf betting systems that work?

 The simple truth is while there are many golf tipsters out there, unlike, e.g., horse racing, it’s much more of a challenge to wager with a system in golf for many reasons.